Start Here | Prevention | Treatment | Recovery

 After school option with character building components

-Everyone plays an essential role in preventing use and abuse.
+Everyone plays a role in preventing use and abuse.
 Many communities don't think they have a problem, while others have prevention already happening.

-STEP 1 - Conduct a Community Assessment to determine its level of readiness to take action: identify assets, strengths, gaps, substances to address, resources and other efforts currently happening (to reduce duplication).
+STEP 1 - Conduct a Community Assessment to determine the level of readiness : identify assets, strengths, gaps, substances to address, and resources and efforts currently happening to reduce duplication.

 STEP 2 - Build Social Capacity and secure resources to move forward with prevention plan development and implementation.

-STEP 3 - A 12-month Action Plan is developed to address priorities and includes seven strategies:
+STEP 3 - Develop a 12-month Action Plan to address priorities and include:

-Provide Information — Educational presentations, workshops, seminars, articles, and press releases
+Provide Information — presentations, workshops, ads, and resources

-Provide Support — Support groups for various addictive behaviors
+Provide Support — Support groups and focus groups

-Change Consequence — Increase alcohol or tobacco taxes to decrease underage purchases and use
+Change Consequence — Increase prices to decrease underage buying

-Change Physical Design — Change physical design to reduce use, like installing cameras and lights, or cleaning up parks
+Change Physical Design — Install cameras and lights, or cleaning up parks

-Modify & Changing Policies — Update policies to be less punitive and more supportive; for example less out of school suspension time, making up missed work, making referrals, providing recovery supports in the school or workplace, or financial incentives for quitting smoking.
+Modify & Changing Policies — To be less punitive & more supportive: less out of school suspension time, let kids make up missed work, offer recovery supports in school or workplace, and offer incentives for quitting.

-Step 5 - Evaluate the plan annually to measure how its working, areas of success and needed changes, then update to address newly identified priorities.
+Step 5 - Evaluate the plan annually to gauge how its working

 1. Sustainable — prevention activities are built into school and business budgets to ensure long-term sustainability.